1922 Newport by-election: Campaign

 Despite being traditionally seen as a by-election that determined the fate of the Coalition, the election largely ignored it.
 All three candidates denounced its continued existence and focused on both what would replace the Coalition and local issues.

 One of the biggest issues revolved around alcohol, with the Conservative campaign opposing the Licensing Bill whilst both the Labour and Liberal campaigns regularly held meetings in the Temperance Hall and had strong support from prominent temperance campaigners.
 Clarry sought the traditional working-class support for the Conservatives that existed in Newport on the matter.

 The candidates argued over local identity, with Moore claiming to be the only local man whilst Clarry hailed from Swansea and Bowen from London.
 Clarry countered, both by using a letterhead on all literature with a Newport address and by stressing his knowledge of industry and Newport's reliance upon it.

 The question of which candidate was best placed to win proved crucial in what was regarded as a genuine three-way marginal contest, as this would determine which candidate would receive the votes opposed to them.
 Many expected Bowen to win for Labour and both the Conservative and Liberal supporting press tried to argue that the other candidate was out of the running.
 By the end of the campaign most expected Bowen to win with Clarry in second place and Moore a clear third.

-Results
+Result

 Polling took place on 18 October 1922.
 The result was announced at 2am the next morning.